Perfexionists/perun/docs/views.rst

        customization possibilities.
 This visualization also display regression models, if the input profile was postprocessed by :ref:`postprocessors-regression-analysis`.

-    5. :ref:`views-heapmap` visualizes the `memory` consumption as a heap map of allocation resources to target memory addresses.
-Note that the output is dependent on ncurses_ library and hence can currently be used only from UNIX terminals.

     5. :ref:`views-tableof` transforms either the resources or models of the profile into a tabular representation.
 The table can be further modified by (1) changing the format (see tabulate_ for table formats), (2) limiting rows or columns displayed, or (3) sorting w.r.t specified